Grim search for 1,276 missing after deadliest California wildfire

 “It’ll bring much needed relief to the firefighters and to the air quality, but there’s a potential for dangerous mudslides wherever vegetation is burned away on slopes and hills,” he said.

-Up to 2 inches of rain is also expected to fall on southern California this week, including north of Sacramento where the Woolsey Fire claimed at least three lives, Burke said.
+Up to 2 inches of rain is also expected to fall on southern California this week, where the Woolsey Fire claimed at least three lives, Burke said.

 California fire officials said on Sunday morning that the Woolsey Fire was 88 percent contained and that full containment will occur on Thanksgiving Thursday.